Nguyen-Hoa/feature-vis/literature/Understanding_NN.md

         \end{array}
     \right.
 $$

 After applying the previous two filters, which suppress high frequency and high amplitude, there will remain some unoptimized (non-zero) pixel values, a result of a non-zero gradient.
 This leads to an undesired shift in the output pattern.
 To show only the main object, and let regions not needed be zero, a bias term is added, implemented through a thresholding function that sets any pixel with a small norm to zero.
-The threshold value ${\theta}_{n\_pct}$ is specified as a percentile of all pixel norms in x.
+The threshold value $${\theta}_{n\_pct}$$ is specified as a percentile of all pixel norms in x.

 ### Clipping Pixels with Small contributions